dhellmann/pymotw-3/source/time/index.rst

 While :func:`time` returns a wall clock time, :func:`clock` returns processor clock time.
-The values returned from :func:`clock` reflect the actual time used by the program, and can be more precise than the values from :func:`time`.
+The values returned from :func:`clock` reflect the actual time used by the program.

 .. literalinclude:: time_clock.py
     :caption: